unikraft/docs/content/en/community/hackathons/sessions/contributing-to-unikraft/content/Practical-Work_05.-Headers-Location.md

-Add the directory which contains the library's header.
+Add the directory which contains the library's header files.

 **Hint**: Inspect `$LIBKDTREE_EXTRACTED`.